RomanPodkovyrin/Notes/docs/architecture/system-design/oop.md

 }
 ```

-### Dependency Inversion Principle
+### 🔌 Dependency Inversion Principle

+!!! info "Definition"
-> Entities must depend on abstractions, not on concretions.
+     Entities must depend on abstractions, not on concretions.
 It states that the high-level module must not depend on the low-level module, but they should depend on abstractions.

 ```java
 // Bad example: violates DIP